 Heritage Lottery Fund

-Oakmere Solutions provides expert advice, associate monitoring and mentoring services to the Heritage Lottery Fund (HLF).
+Oakmere Solutions provides expert advice, monitoring and mentoring services to the Heritage Lottery Fund (HLF).
 Current projects include:

 Recently Completed Projects